jrekier/sprouts/README.md

 fennec
 ---

-is a code developed with support of the Royal Observatory of Belgium.
+By Jeremy Rekier with support from the Royal Observatory of Belgium.